 No Bones About Eating Candy

 Gummy bears and other chewy candies almost always include gelatin sourced from animal skin and bones.
-Reducing your consumption of animal products requires looking a bit more closely at your candy’s ingredients list – luckily there are now lots of entirely plant-based alternatives on the market.
+If you want to go vegan, you will have to look a bit more closely at your candy’s ingredients list – luckily there are now lots of entirely plant-based alternatives on the market.

-Another ingredient to keep an eye out for is carmine – a pigment red in color made from the crushed female cochineal insect.
+Another ingredient to keep an eye out for is carmine – a red pigment made from the crushed female cochineal insect.
 Alternatively, dark chocolate contains virtually no milk or other animal products.
 You can check PETA’s website for a full list of vegan sweets.

-Even if there’s no replacement for hot buttered popcorn or rum, buy yourself a tub of the yellow stuff and get your “I can’t believe it’s not butter!” expression ready.
+Going vegan means renouncing butter.
+Thankfully, there are many vegan options: Try out vegan margarines or vegetable spreadsand get your “I can’t believe it’s not butter!” expression ready!
 It’s easy enough to smear plant-based spreads on your breakfast toast or your sandwiches without missing the flavor much, but do pay attention that whatever margarine you buy contains no or palm oil.

 One simple way to reduce the hassle in buying vegan is to simply make it by hand.
 This may take longer in the end, but it lets you decide exactly what ingredients come into your recipes and makes going vegan just a bit more exciting.
 We’ve gathered a number of starter recipes to get you busy in the kitchen in no time.

 Have a look at our guide to reusing vegetable scraps and put wilted greens and veggie peels back on your plate in a variety of creative ways.
-These make a great base for a homemade vegetable broth, smoothies and even vegetable chips.
-If you’re looking for a quick seasonal thanksgiving treat, have a go at the pumpkin potato fry found here: Tired of Soup?
-3 Easy Outside-the-Box Pumpkin Recipes.
+These make a great base for a vegan homemade vegetable broth, smoothies and even vegetable chips.
+If you’re looking for a treat, have a go at this vegan apple pie recipe.